Relieve Back Pain With These Tips

 Strengthening your core muscles when you are healthy will help to keep your back strong.
 Exercises like sit-ups and Pilates can help.
 Incorporate stretching exercises into your daily routine also.
 Go easy at first though as some stretching exercises may cause more pain.
 Your doctor could direct you to the best stretches for your condition.
 Exercises that increase flexibility will help your back muscles stay elastic.
 Yoga is good for flexibility as well as strengthening your back muscles.
 The video above is one of my favorites.
 Tai chi is another form of exercise that will help your muscles become more flexible.
 This practice involves slow movements, so you will not overdo it.
 Go out and enjoy a walk around your neighborhood or local park.
 Walking is low impact and great for your back.
 Just be mindful of your posture.
 Do not look down at your phone while walking.
 Look up and enjoy the scenery.

 Chiropractic can help to keep your back strong and in alignment.
 Look for a chiropractor that offers a few therapies besides just spinal adjustment.
 I started with a chiropractor that just made adjustments.
 My third chiropractor had a bunch of therapies to choose from depending upon my problem, and it made such a difference.
 These can include a diathermy machine, laser therapy, or a transcutaneous electrical nerve stimulation (TENS) machines among others.
 Diathermy machines work wonders on the muscles and joints by creating heat.
 They make me so warm and comfortable I can drift off to sleep.
 Cold laser therapy can help speed up healing.
 TENS machines are used for pain relief.
 You can buy home versions of TENS machines online.
-My chiropractor recommends using ice at home on the area of pain and not heat.
+My chiropractor recommends using ice at home on the area of pain for the first 24 hours and not heat thereafter.
 Ice will reduce swelling and ease the pain.
 That could be related to just my condition though, so you should consult with your doctor or chiropractor for your case.
 While you can go to the chiropractor when you have back pain, you should also make it a regular wellness routine to go at least a couple of times a year.
 Regular adjustments will help keep your spine aligned and less likely to cause pain.
 I know it can be hard to think about though when you aren’t feeling pain.
+I try to put these reminders on my calendar so I will remember.

 Luxuriate in a Bathtub or Have a Massage